SoftLivingMatter/5eU-seq-pipelines/README.md

 Installation should take a few minutes.

 ## Overview
-Three types of analyses can be accomplished with the workflow, end_cov, cleavage, methyl.
+Four types of analyses can be accomplished with the workflow, end_cov, cleavage, methyl and region_counts.
 They are included together due to the overlap between the analyses, it is unlikely all will be run on the same input files.

 In all cases, fastqs are trimmed with trimmomatic in the rule `trim`.
 Trimmed fastqs are then aligned to the specified refrerence using STAR and filtered for